The Schengen 90/180 rule,

 How does Schengen Calculator work out my remaining days?

 Because the window shifts forward one day at a time, the app updates your remaining allowance automatically.
-You can also enter a future trip to see its impact before you book, set alerts as you approach the limit, and view your travel history on a calendar to spot patterns and gaps at a glance.
+You can enter a future trip to see its impact before you book, set alerts as you approach the limit, and view your travel history on a calendar to spot patterns and gaps at a glance.

 Where is my trip data stored, and is it private?